devikacraj/assignment/README.md

 # pattern
-In this program we have to print star in the shape of pyramid.
+In this program we have to print star in the shape of pyramid. in order to take input use scanner

+import java.util.Scanner;

 I have intialized 3 variables i,j,k and row,where,
 i for rows and k for columns and j to print start, row denotes the number of rows you want to print,